Agenda

 13:00 – 15:30

-This session will feature moderated panel discussions on advancing a global human exposome initiative.
+This afternoon session will feature moderated panel discussions on advancing a global human exposome initiative.
 Attendees will hear updates from regional exposome networks worldwide, including the Exposome Forum, NEXUS, GECC, and IHEN.
 Panels will focus on strengthening global research collaborations and capacity building, as well as on integrating exposomics into aging research.

 Welcome and Introductions

-Rick Woychik, PhD, National Institutes of Health
+Rick Woychik, PhD, Senior Advisor to the NIH Director, National Institutes of Health, USA

 Opportunities for EU-US Collaborations